-Our median employee's Summary Compensation Table annual total compensation in fiscal 2020 was \$61,884.
-As disclosed above, our president and chief executive officer Mr. Powell's total compensation as chief executive officer for 2020 was \$3,697,247.
-Based upon this methodology, we estimate that the ratio of CEO pay to median employee pay is 60:1.
+Through the end of fiscal 2021, there had been no change in our employee population or employee compensation arrangements that we reasonably believe would result in a significant change to our pay ratio disclosure.
+Under SEC rules, we are permitted to use the same median employee identified in 2020 and to exclude approximately 350 persons who became our employees during fiscal year 2021 as a result of our acquisitions of The Clouth Group of Companies, East Chicago Machine Tool Corporation (Balemaster) and Kadant India Private Limited, in order to calculate the applicable pay ratio for 2021.
+That employee's Summary Compensation Table annual total compensation in fiscal 2021 was \$65,993.
+As disclosed above, our president and chief executive officer Mr. Powell's total compensation as chief executive officer for 2021 was \$5,934,170.
+Based upon this methodology, we estimate that the ratio of CEO pay to median employee pay is 90:1.
 Given the different methodologies that various public companies will use to determine an estimate of their pay ratio, the estimated ratio reported above should not be used as a basis for comparison between our company and any other company.